robotic-vision-lab/NTrack-A-Multiple-Object-Tracker/README.md

 ### Dataset

-Download and unzip the TexCot22 dataset from [here]().
+Download and unzip the [TexCot22]() dataset.
 The data folder has the following structure:

 ```
-cot22_base/
+TexCot22-1/
     - train
         - vid14_02
         - vid23_04